DavidCEllis/PrefabClasses/readme.md

 is a plain python class in the .pyc.
 The trade-off is that this method has some additional restrictions so is slightly less flexible.
 Most notably inheritance does not work across .py files as each file is compiled in isolation.
+This method can also not be used interactively.

+## Usage Examples ##

-Usage is pretty much what you would expect:
+Usage for the 'live' form is pretty much what you would expect:

 ```python
 from prefab_classes import attribute, prefab